 The very next chapter records God fulfilling His promise by sending a worldwide flood.
 Therefore, man’s hardness of heart deserved God wiping out the entire human race with the exception of Noah and his 7 family members.

 What God said in Genesis 6 and did in Genesis 7 demonstrates the spirit of God’s law permitting marital divorce.
 It frequently happens that those who enjoy studying law tend to spend most of their time working on the letter of the law.
 Man can manipulate the letter of the law to come up with whatever outcome he desires.
 The Pharisees manipulated the letter of God’s law on divorce and arrived at licentiousness and permissiveness because that is what they desired.
 The church has taken the very same law and turned the letter of that law all the way to the other extreme so that a permit for divorce is virtually impossible to obtain because that is what they desired.
 But what does God desire?
 Does anyone care to discover the spirit of God’s law permitting divorce?

-Just as God frees himself from the wickedness of man both in his destruction of them with the flood and in the eternal punishment of hell, he provides innocent marriage partners a permit to divorce spouses whose hardness of heart causes them to become treacherous spouses.
+Just as God frees himself from the wickedness of man both in his destruction by flood and in the eternal punishment of hell, he provides innocent marriage partners a permit to divorce spouses whose hardness of heart causes them to become treacherous spouses.
 From the beginning divorce did not exist, but neither did sin, death and eternal damnation.
 What is the heart and spirit of God’s permit to divorce?
-To protect the innocent from the wicked.
+God provides marital divorce to separate light from darkness, to punish the wicked and to protect the innocent.
 The fact that the church has taken that protection away will forever be a sad chapter in the history of God’s church.
 It is time to close that chapter and get this right.